michelf/php-markdown/Readme.md

 Requirement
 -----------

-This library package requires PHP 5.3 or later.
+This library package requires PHP 7.4 or later.

 Note: The older plugin/library hybrid package for PHP Markdown and PHP Markdown Extra is no longer maintained but will work with PHP 4.0.5 and later.

-Before PHP 5.3.7, pcre.backtrack_limit defaults to 100 000, which is too small
+You might need to set pcre.backtrack_limit higher than 1 000 000
-in many situations.
-You might need to set it to higher values.
-Later PHP releases defaults to 1 000 000, which is usually fine.
+(the default), though the default is usually fine.

 Usage